 Most of the miscellanies in the bibliography are contained within the Bodleian Library’s Harding collection, which houses the most significant but largely neglected group of miscellanies in the world.

 The information from the Harding collection miscellanies will be combined with data from the copies of all the miscellanies in the bibliography in other libraries, such as the British Library, and Cambridge University Library.
-The contents of the database are based on a comprehensive bibliography of eighteenth-century poetic miscellanies compiled by Professor Michael F. Suarez SJ.
+The contents of the database are based on a comprehensive bibliography of eighteenth-century poetic miscellanies compiled by Professor Michael F. Suarez SJ

 Walter Harding was not an academic or book dealer.
 He worked as a ragtime pianist, making much of his living from performing at Masonic events.
 He seems to have become involved in collecting through his interest in the words to songs he knew or performed.
 Music led him to verse, then drama, to sheet valentines and on to opera.
 His success as a book collector was partly due to the unfashionability of the material he was collecting: ephemeral, popular publications with little commercial value in the mid twentieth century.
+Harding immersed himself in his books and the musical past that they represented for him.
+A Canadian visitor, Clarence Tracey, paints a vivid picture of an afternoon spent with Harding:

 Anon, ‘Organist dies at 90 leaving Fortune in Rare Sheet Music’ New York Times, 14 December 1973, p.34